 Q. Will the County set my second appointment when I get my first shot?

 A. Yes, you will make an appointment for your second shot during the first appointment.
 You will receive a reminder email of a date and time for your next vaccine, which will be given at the same location and time that you received the first dose.

 Q. What should I bring with me to my vaccine appointments?

-A. Please bring a form of identification and any online forms that you filled out ahead of time.
+A. Please bring a 1) form of identification (may not be necessary at some clinics) and 2) any online forms that you filled out ahead of time.
 For your second dose, please bring your vaccination card that you received at your first appointment.